 Regardless, it sounds like principal photography on season 4 might be done in the immediate future.
 As Levy tells Collider in another article, Stranger Things 4 is "not quite done filming, but imminently", which means we should see the cast and crew posting wrap photographs on social media soon.
 Keep your eyes peeled.

 Stranger Things season 4 trailer: is there one?

 Yes, but they're only teaser trailers.
-You can watch the other two videos below (the first is the teaser trailer above), one of which confirms the survival of one key character from season 3:
+You can watch the other three videos below (the first is the teaser trailer above), one of which confirms the survival of one key character from season 3: